wcoder/Xamarin.Plugin.DeviceOrientation/README.md

 #### Xamarin.Forms iOS

-If you want to lock orientation for the all iOS application.
+If you want to lock orientation for the entire iOS application.

 Add this code in your `AppDelegate.cs`:
 ```csharp